cb0806151/cbh-mancala/README.md

 - Possibly change state management systems
 - add in win logic for emptying the board to the winner
 - Add in take-opposite-house rule
-- Add in extra turn logic
 - A clock that starts when another player takes their turn, if it runs all the way down the other player forfeits the game
+- change theme to dark mode

 </p>
 </details>